hasura/graphql-engine/cli/CONTRIBUTING.md

 ## Development workflow

 We suggest using [realize](https://github.com/oxequa/realize) for faster dev workflow.
-The `.realize` config is already included in the repo.
+The `.realize.yaml` config is already included in the repo.

 - Install realize
   ```bash